What is the Weather Like in Niue in July?

-July being “winter” in Niue, you are right to expect shorter days than during the “summer” season.
+With July being “winter” in Niue, you are right to expect shorter days than during the “summer” season.
 However, since Niue is a tropical country, in most cases the evening comes right on time to cool you down after a hot day exploring this paradise island.
-Don’t panic, you will still have plenty of daylight to pack your day as much or as little as you want and still have some spare time to unwind.
+Don’t panic, you will still have plenty of daylight to pack as much or as little as you want into your day and still have some spare time to unwind.
 July in Niue brings about 11 hours of daylight each day with 5 hours of bright sunshine.
 Ah… Winter in the tropics.

 UV Levels During July